ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 =======================================================

-The `ROCm Docker repository <https://github.com/ROCm/ROCm-docker>`_ hosts Dockerfiles useful for building your own containers, leveraging ROCm.
+The `ROCm Docker repository <https://github.com/ROCm/ROCm-docker>`_ hosts Dockerfiles useful for building your own ROCm-capable containers.
 The built images are available on `Docker Hub <https://hub.docker.com/u/rocm>`_.
 In particular:

 * ``rocm/rocm-terminal`` is a small image with the prerequisites to build HIP applications, but does not include any libraries.

-* `ROCm dev images <https://hub.docker.com/search?q=rocm%2Fdev>`_ provide a variety of OS + ROCm versions, and are a great starting place for building applications
+* `ROCm dev images <https://hub.docker.com/search?q=rocm%2Fdev>`_ provide a variety of OS + ROCm versions, and are a great starting place for building applications.

 Applications
 -------------------------------------------------------------------------------------------------